 Glossary

-The Glossary is a pointer to the canonical corpus.
-Each entry’s job is to make a doctrinal term findable and direct the reader to the source where it is defined.
-Where this Glossary’s text and the canonical source disagree, the canonical source wins.
-Entries are alphabetical; named groupings (the Three Currents, the Sacred Practices, the Wheel’s hinges) are connected by See also: lines that link members and meta-entries within one hop.
+The Glossary is a signpost, not a scripture.
+Each entry makes a doctrinal term findable and points you to the source that defines it.
+Where this Glossary and the canonical source disagree, the canonical source wins.
+Entries run alphabetically.
+Named groupings — the Three Currents, the Sacred Practices, the Wheel’s hinges — are connected by See also: lines that link members and meta-entries within one hop.

 Terms